Preventative Measures In Place on Campus

 - After sneezing, coughing, and blowing nose

 Breakfast and Lunch Modifications:Breakfast - As the numbers for breakfast are much less than for lunch, it is expected that breakfast will occur as normal as possible.
 Seating will be provided, however, further apart and hand sanitizing stations will be readily available in the cafeterias and multipurpose rooms.
-Students will be required to wear a mask while entering the cafeteria and will remove their masks once seated in order to eat, under the current Maricopa County Order as of 06/19/2020.

 At the elementary school level, lunch will be staggered and the time between each lunch period lengthened to allow for fewer students in the lunchroom at a time.
 Students coming from the classroom will be organized alphabetically and walked to the cafeteria.
 Each student will be identified at the cash register where the nutrition services worker can identify the student’s account.
 Otherwise, the student must know his student number so that staff can input the account information.
 Again, hand sanitizers and ongoing cleaning of tables and chairs will occur throughout the lunch periods.